 Search filters ("hedges") have been developed and tested for different databases to do just that.
 These filters can be applied as published or they can be revised to increase the specificity or sensitivity of your search:

-It may also be tempting to exclude certain publication formats from your search to reduce the number of results (e.g. letters, editorials, reviews etc.).
+It may also be tempting to exclude publication formats such as letters from your search to reduce the number of results.

 If your review topic implies that the research subjects are human, as is often the case with qualitative research, it is advisable to resist the temptation to limit to humans.
 However, if your search results retrieve a large number of animal studies, you may consider limiting to human studies.